SysLLMatic: Large Language Models are Software System Optimizers: Introduction

-To address these limitations, we present SysLLMatic, an LLM-based code optimization pipeline that integrates system performance knowledge and runtime feedback.
-SysLLMatic refactors software to improve metrics including latency, resource utilization, and energy efficiency.
-It consists of three components: a catalog of performance optimization patterns, a profiling module, and a refinement module that applies the Diagnosis Cycle to iteratively optimize code.
-SysLLMatic uses pre-trained LLMs and does not include any type of fine-tuning.
-Information from the profiling module and performance optimization catalog is injected into prompts, which are then fed to the LLM to yield optimized code.
+To address these limitations, we present SysLLMatic, an LLM-based software optimization pipeline that integrates system performance knowledge and runtime feedback.
+SysLLMatic refactors software to improve metrics like latency, resource utilization, and energy efficiency.
+It consists of three components: a catalog of performance optimization patterns (\cref{sec:perf_optim_pattern}), a performance hotspot identification module (\cref{sec:perf_hotspot}), and a refinement module that applies the Diagnosis Cycle to iteratively optimize code (\cref{sec:formulation,sec:Instrumentation,sec:data-collection-refinement}).
+SysLLMatic uses pre-trained LLMs and relies on prompting.
+Information from the performance hotspot identification module and performance optimization catalog is injected into prompts, which are then fed to the LLMs to yield optimized code.
 Thus, SysLLMatic readily generalizes across languages and benchmark suites.

-We evaluate SysLLMatic on both synthetic benchmarks (HumanEval~\cite{chen2021evaluatinglargelanguagemodels} and SciMark2~\cite{scimark2}) and real-world applications (DacapoBench)~\cite{Blackburn2025}.
-We compare it to prior LLM-based optimizations and traditional compiler-based optimizations.
+We evaluate SysLLMatic on synthetic benchmarks (HumanEval in~\Cpp~\cite{chen2021evaluatinglargelanguagemodels} and SciMark2 in Java~\cite{scimark2}) and on real-world applications (DaCapo benchmarks in Java)~\cite{Blackburn2025}, ensuring coverage of both performance-oriented and widely used application domains.
+We choose ~\Cpp because it is known for efficiency, and Java because it is widely used in industry-scale systems.
+We compare it to prior LLM-based optimizations and traditional compiler-based optimizations (\cref{sec:EQ1}).
 Overall, SysLLMatic outperforms baselines across three benchmarks on multiple performance metrics.
-It achieves the highest relative improvements on SciMark2.
-On HumanEval, it improves correctness by 12.41\% and Percentage Optimized (\%Opt) up to +8.88\% across all metrics over the LLM optimization baseline, with similar relative gains.
-Notably, the compiler baseline achieves strong \%Opt on HumanEval, highlighting the continued strength of traditional compiler optimizations.
-On four DaCapo applications, SysLLMatic achieves substantial performance gains, including a 3.44× latency and 4.63× throughput improvement in BioJava through parallelization.
-Our results show that principled guidance improves the effectiveness of LLM-based software optimization.
+It achieves the largest performance gains and optimizes the most programs on SciMark2.
+On HumanEval, SysLLMatic increases the number of optimized programs by up to 8.9\% compared to the LLM optimization baseline while maintaining comparable performance improvements.
+Meanwhile, the compiler baseline performs strongly on HumanEval, indicating the continued strength of traditional compiler optimizations.
+On five DaCapo applications, SysLLMatic achieves substantial performance gains, including a 3.62$\times$ latency and 2.15$\times$ energy improvement in BioJava through parallelization.
+Our findings demonstrate that LLMs can serve as practical software system optimizers with tangible benefits for green computing.
+Looking ahead, we further discuss the limitations of SysLLMatic and the challenges inherent to real-world software optimization, highlighting directions for future research to move closer to push-button optimization.